beh22/ChromaPlot/README.md

 ### 1. **Reporting Issues**

-- If you encounter and bugs, issues, or have feature requests, please report them on the [GitHub Issues](https://github.com/beh22/ChromaPlot/issues) page.
+- If you encounter any bugs, issues, or have feature requests, please report them on the [GitHub Issues](https://github.com/beh22/ChromaPlot/issues) page.
 Make sure to provide as much detail as possible, including:
   - Steps to reproduce the issue
   - Screenshots, if applicable
   - The version of ChromaPlot you are using